-Immunotherapy is nominally included in the list of single agent treatment modalities but, at present no such treatments are routinely available.
+Molecular therapy, including immunotherapy (NK cell activation), vaccination and gene editing (CRISPR/Cas9), is nominally included in the list of single agent treatment modalities.
+At present no such treatments are routinely available and all references to this modality is shown in italics in section 4.
 However, in designing a system it is easier to include extra “space” for something that will but needed in the future rather than adding that space at a later date to an already finished article.
-And, that day is not far in the future for immunotherapy.
+And, that day is not far in the future for molecular therapy.
 The analogy is drawn between designing the architecture of a building with an empty extra floor where the furniture can be added later, rather than having to build an extension to the finished building for the additional furniture.

 Appendix 7.2) The charts itemized in iNOTZ Medical content under headings 4.13, 4.15.1 and 4.20 are customized for two of our β-test sites.
 Although some of these items will be common to all groups, we will individually customize these during set-up according to needs.